JanneMattila/some-questions-and-some-answers/q&a/aad_automations.md

+# Azure AD Automations

-# Service Principal (SPN) Automation
+## Service Principal (SPN) & App automations

-Tons of good examples about SPN automation can be found in GitHub.
+Tons of good examples about Azure AD and SPN automations can be found in GitHub.
 Here is one good reference:

 [Azure-Samples / active-directory-javascript-graphapi-v2](https://github.com/Azure-Samples/active-directory-javascript-graphapi-v2/tree/quickstart/AppCreationScripts)